TouchSky-Lab/Awesome-Text-to-Speech-TTS/README.md

 # VC with Speaker Embedding
 - One-shot Voice Conversion by Separating Speaker and Content Representations with Instance Normalization
 - Pretraining Techniques for Sequence-to-Sequence Voice Conversion

-# VC with TTS
-- BOOTSTRAPPING NON-PARALLEL VOICE CONVERSION FROM SPEAKER-ADAPTIVE TEXT-TO-SPEECH
-- Transfer Learning From Speech Synthesis to Voice Conversion With Non-Parallel Training Data

 # SDK Package